NourhanEbrahim/Compiler_Project-master/README.md

     }
 ```

-every time new variable added we push it into scope <br>
+Every time new variable added we push it into new scope <br>
 ```
  private static Vector<Scope> scopes =new Vector<>();